Shlomo Scharf: After the national team

 After leaving the national team, Scharf was appointed coach of Maccabi Tel Aviv for the 2000–01 season but was fired after just two league games due to a dispute with the team's star Avi Nimni.
 After leaving the club, Scharf was appointed coach of Hapoel Be'er Sheva, then playing in the second division, but resigned after just one game due to disagreements with the club's management.

 In 2015 Scharf appeared on reality TV show MasterChef VIP.

+In 2023, Scharf's granddaughter, May Naim, was murdered during the Nova music festival massacre.

 Punditry

 Since his retirement from managing Scharf works as a pundit on Israeli football for local media and national television.
 In November 2020, he was suspended by Sports Channel for saying the black Panamian footballer Abdiel Arroyo "should go home and eat bananas" after missing a shot.

-This comment was notably criticized by Culture and Sports Minister Chili Tropper, who said "racism must be directly addressed.
+This comment was notably criticized by Culture and Sports Minister Hili Tropper, who said "racism must be directly addressed.
 Shlomo Sharaf’s statement is inappropriate and has no place in Israeli sports or society in general."

 Scharf in turn denied his comment was racist, saying "This isn’t racism.
 I said he should go home to eat bananas.
 If I sent you home to eat cholent, is that racism?"

 Scharf returned to the channel in early 2021.